 Figure above shows ONVIF Profile S functionality for controlling PTZ.
 Two main functionalities for PTZ which ONVIF Profile S done in this project is video streaming and PTZ camera control movement.
 Device discovery and authentication must be done first, so the driver can access all services in the devices, including video streaming and camera control.
 Video streaming will be showed via monitor in SCR room in each station (local).
 Monitor in OCC room also can show video streaming from all station by selection.

+Please add the ONVIF Driver architecture

+PA/PIS Driver……is missing

 Project Specific Configuration